thatapps/goloader/README.md

-YouTube Downloader for Android _ by dentex
+Video Downloader for Android
 ================================================================

-Download YouTube video and extract or convert audio to mp3.
+Download video and extract or convert audio to mp3.
 For Android 4+

 *Free and without Ads*